MarineBioAcousticsRC/ESME_tools/README.md

 batch_tl('E:\Data\0ycwwb20\',[2000:1000:10000],'bellhop', '1336.5633 1470 146.7 1.145 0.00148 0')
 (Currently only implemented for bellhop.
 Let me know if you need it for other cases.)

+Known issues:
+There seems to be a bug in the RAMgeo step size tool.
+If you change the default vertical or horizontal steps size, the transmission loss profile size becomes unpredictable.